Trion formation and ordering in the attractive SU(3) Fermi-Hubbard model

-As for the CDW phase, our results complement previous results predicting the existence of this phase at \( T = 0 \) \cite{honerkamp2004a,titvinidze2011}.
+Our results also complement previous results predicting the existence of CDW order at \( T = 0 \) \cite{honerkamp2004a,titvinidze2011}.
 As noted before, in the SU(2) case this phase is not stable at finite temperatures.
-We observe a finite \( U_c > 0 \) at finite temperature, but have not considered how this \( U_c \) would change as a function of temperature.
-One-loop RG methods predict that the ground state has long-range CDW order even for infinitesimal values of \( U \) in two-dimensions \cite{honerkamp2004a}.
-So, we might expect CDW order at all values of \( U \) at a low enough temperature.
+So, our observation of both FL-CDW and TL-CDW finite temperature phase transitions suggests that this CDW phase is stable at finite temperature and opens up a number of questions around how this phase interacts with the trion formation crossover.
+Further studies into differences between the FL-CDW and TL-CDW transitions may lead to insights to the underlying physics, similarly to the different mechanisms which drive antiferromagnetism in the repulsive SU(2) FHM \cite{mott1949,slater1951,hirsch1985,paiva2011,chng2018}.
+It is also not clear from our results what range the CDW order occupies in the ground state phase diagram.
+One-loop RG methods predict that the ground state has long-range CDW order even for infinitesimal values of \( U \) in two-dimensions \cite{honerkamp2004a}, so we might expect CDW order at all values of \( U \) at a low enough temperature and half-filling.
 In all of these questions --- whether the CSF phase exists in two dimensions, whether $U_c > 0$ for the FL-TL QPT, and what behavior of \( U_c \) is for the CDW transition near \( T=0 \) --- DQMC calculations performed at lower temperatures will be valuable for making progress.

 Finally, we consider the experimental viability of observing these phases in an ultracold molecule optical lattice experiment.
 The double microwave shielding technique \cite{karman2025}, which was used to suppress loss processes in the first dipolar BEC \cite{bigagli2024}, is believed to eliminate three-body loss in the form of three-body recombination processes so that only the two-body loss rate is relevant.
 Considering only two-body loss processes and working in a strong optical lattice limit --- where we use the ground state simple harmonic oscillator as our Wannier function --- we compute that for \ce{NaCs} with $s$-wave scattering length \( a_s \approx 10^3 a_0 \), where $a_0$ is the Bohr radius, and two-body loss coefficient \( L_{\rm 2B} \approx \SI{3e-13}{\centi\meter^3/\second} \) (as reported in \cite{bigagli2024}), \( \hbar /U \tau_{\rm loss} \approx 10^3 \).
 The loss timescale is much longer than the timescale of the dynamics of our attractive SU(3) FHM implying double microwave shielding will suppress loss rates enough to reasonably simulate the attractive SU(3) FHM.